selfdevs/selfdev-tv/CONTRIBUTING.md

 *Please consider joining our Discord server before contributing to the project.*

 **See the [developer documentation](https://github.com/selfdevs/selfdev-tv/wiki/Developer-documentation) to get started and setup your local development environement.**

+This project is built by volunteers.
+Please be kind and respectful with the community.

+Pull requests are welcome! 🎉
+Please ensure your work is responding to a need already mentionned in an issue or discussed with the community in the [Discussion](https://github.com/selfdevs/selfdev-tv/discussions) section.